-Management conducted an evaluation of the effectiveness of the internal controls over financial reporting based on the framework in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission and related COSO guidance.
+Management conducted an evaluation of the effectiveness of the internal controls over financial reporting based on the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Internal Control-Integrated Framework (2013) (the "2013 Framework") and related illustrative documents as an update to Internal Control-Integrated Framework (1992) (the "1992 Framework").
+The Company has determined that the 17 principles are present and functioning during our assessment of the effectiveness of internal controls.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Management assessed the effectiveness of our internal control over financial reporting for our fiscal year ended October 31, 2014.
-Based on management's assessment and the above-referenced criteria, management believes that the internal control over financial reporting for our fiscal year ended October 31, 2014 was effective.
+Management assessed the effectiveness of our internal control over financial reporting for our fiscal year ended October 30, 2015.
+Based on management's assessment and the above-referenced criteria, management believes that the internal control over financial reporting for our fiscal year ended October 30, 2015 was effective.